 We often worry about our thyroid when we change up our dietary theory, especially on keto or carnivore.
 I mean where is our iodine coming from on a carnivore diet?
 I’m glad you asked!
-Beef, shrimp, cheese and fish all contain iodine, phew!
+Beef, shrimp, cheese, and fish all contain iodine, phew!
 Ok well so do egg yolks so we’ve definitely got you covered.
-Actually about 30% of the iodine in egg yolks is bioavailable so do yourself a favour and keep those eggs intact ok.
+Actually, about 30% of the iodine in egg yolks is bioavailable so do yourself a favor and keep those eggs intact ok.

-Back to thyroid chat, T4 = 4 iodine molecules T3 (our active form) = 3 iodine molecules, but if we have too many competing binders that’s going to be an issue.
-Think of it this way – we are drinking chlorinated/fluoridated water, we aren’t typically getting enough iodine and now boom we have thyroid issues because the competing halogen compounds are binding to our thyroid receptors first.
-We absolutely need iodine for things like our breast tissue (prevents poly cystic breasts) not just for thyroid function.
+Back to thyroid chat, T4 = 4 iodine molecules T3 (our active form) = 3 iodine molecules, but if we have too many competing binders that are going to be an issue.
+Think of it this way – we are drinking chlorinated/fluoridated water, we aren’t typically getting enough iodine, and now boom we have thyroid issues because the competing halogen compounds are binding to our thyroid receptors first.
+We absolutely need iodine for things like our breast tissue (prevents polycystic breasts) not just for thyroid function.

 The conclusion is to eat steak, eat eggs and drink filtered water.
 Pretty freaking simple folks.
 Oh, and if you want to test for halogen compounds to see what your status is check out Hakala Labs, they use urine samples to test so it’s pretty easy (no affiliation).
 Before you go out supplementing with iodine you need to know if your body can tolerate it, start low and go slow.
 Taking too much can cause heart palpitations and choosing a poor quality can be an issue as well so you need to know what you are getting.